dlevs/vscode-regex-robin/test/test-sample.md

 As should this.
 But {{THIS_SHOULD_BE_BLUE}}, and [links](https://google.com) should be blue too.
 The TIP: Is yellow and truncated.

 This should not be highlighted.
+But @Clara should be highlighted and appear in the tree view.

 ## Bullet lists

-- TODO: This text should be highlighted.
+- Here, TODO: This text should be highlighted.
+  1. But this should not
+  2. Though this should after TODO: this, and here still
+  3. But not this line
 - This text should not be highlighted.
+TODO: But this should
 - NOTE: This text should be highlighted.
   As should this.
 - This text should not be highlighted.
+TODO: But this should and so should this

+  but not this.

 ## Code comments